clintonmyers/fcc-mock-restaurant-ui/README.md

 Welcome to the Breakfast Club's <b>Mock Mobile Restaurant App!</b>

 ## Build
-This front-end user interface features a hamburger menu, React-Router linked pages, and is carousel sliders to display images, menu items, and testimony's.
+This front-end user interface features a hamburger menu, React-Router linked pages, and carousel sliders to display images, menu items, and testimony's.
 Built with JavaScript - React, and TypeScript.

 ### Getting Started with Create React App